Anne Frank’s secret ‘dirty jokes’ discovered

 Should we all keep a diary?

 Anne Frank can inspire us all, some argue.
 And this discovery emphasises how down to earth she was, making her example even easier to follow.
-Writing about the world makes you notice so much more within it, making daily experiences even richer.
+Writing about the world helps you notice so much more within it, making daily experiences even richer.
+What’s more, in an age when social media demands we constantly share, it’s good to nurture something private.

 Diaries are not the only way, others respond.
 Technology has opened up new means to express ourselves.
-Vlogging has a similar function to journal writing, but allows far more visual creativity.
+Vlogging has a similar function to journal writing but allows far more visual creativity.
+Equally, it is worth questioning how beneficial it is to record our lives — by whatever means.
+Allowing oneself to forget and letting events pass without record can be healthy too.

 - Do you keep a diary?
 Why/why not?